-Several years ago, I had the great fortune of participating in a training of trainers for developmentally appropriate practice as part of NAEYC’s Annual Conference for early childhood educators.
+Several years ago, I had the great fortune of participating in a training of trainers for developmentally appropriate practice as part of the NAEYC Annual Conference for early childhood educators.
 We learned that one key component of developmentally appropriate practice is to create a caring community of learners.
 While it has always been important, I feel like the renewed emphasis on social and emotional learning makes this idea even more relevant.
 It goes hand in hand with CASEL’s social and emotional learning core competency of relationship skills.

 First, creating a caring community of learners requires teachers to provide warm, caring, and responsive interactions.
 This may seem like a no-brainer for anyone who is not an educator, but sadly, I have visited many classrooms over the years where the teacher does not exhibit these behaviors.
 For example, I watched a little boy enter a pre-kindergarten classroom one morning crying as he separated from his mother.
 Neither teacher acknowledged his emotions nor tried to comfort him.
 Now maybe this happens every day, but regardless, the adults should offer some type of responsive interaction if they want to build a relationship with that child and provide a caring atmosphere in the classroom.